Dani Parejo: Getafe

-In late July 2009, as Esteban Granero was re-bought from Getafe CF, Parejo went in the opposite direction with Real, as in Granero's case, having a similar option.
+In late July 2009, as Esteban Granero was re-bought from Getafe, Parejo went in the opposite direction with Real, as in Granero's case, having a similar option.
 On 25 March 2010, he scored against his former club after stealing the ball from goalkeeper Iker Casillas, but the hosts lost 4–2.
 Having to compete for a starting berth in central midfield with coach Míchel's son, Adrián – a former teammate in Real Madrid B – he nevertheless contributed solidly during the campaign as they qualified for the second time in their history for the UEFA Europa League.

 Parejo appeared more in 2010–11 (36 matches), but the Madrid outskirts side only narrowly avoided relegation.